Snowflake-Labs/terraform-provider-snowflake/docs/resources/execute.md

 ~> **Note** Use `query` parameter with caution.
 It will fetch **ALL** the results returned by the query provided.
 Try to limit the number of results by writing query with filters.
 Query failure does not stop resource creation; it simply results in `query_results` being empty.

 Resource allowing execution of ANY SQL statement.
-It may destroy resources if used incorrectly.
-It may behave incorrectly combined with other resources.
-Use at your own risk.

 ## Example Usage